Article written by Ameen Ahmed and Rodica Mușat

 Several intellectuals and scholars considered the study of nonviolence in Islam is necessary.
 In the field of Islamic studies very important articles and books were published.
 Some of these publications have common features: 1) contain considerations about both theoretical and practical, concrete aspects regarding the nonviolence in Islamic world; 2) contain the conclusion that Islam is compatible with the theory about nonviolence and nonviolent actions; 3) recommend further research about the topic of nonviolence in Islam.

 Some of the researchers who wrote about nonviolence in Islam highlighted the need for further research about this topic.
 One of the editors of the book “Islam and nonviolence”, Chaiwat Satha-Anand wrote: “This seminar was just a beginning.
 A lot more work needs to be done, including research, study and further seminars”7.
-Mohammed Abu-Nimer, the author of the book “Nonviolence and Peacebuilding in Islam: Theory and Practice” mentioned that future research about these topics is necessary: “Future research and studies can focus on the next step: examing the application of such principles in day-to-day contexts, and identifying the obstacles that prevent their application.
+In the book „Contemporary Islam: dymanic, not static”, in the chapter entitled „Framework for nonviolence and peacebuilding” Mohammed Abu-Nimer mentioned that future research about these topics is necessary: “Future research and studies can focus on the next step: examing the application of such principles in day-to-day contexts, and identifying the obstacles that prevent their application.
 Another area of future research is to document successful day-to-day initiatives of peacebuilding and conflict resolution conducted in Muslim communities.
 By examing such case studies scholars and practitioners can promote the conditions for effective peaceful intervention for resolve political, social and other types of conflicts which are tearing apart many Muslim communities.”8 Mohammed Abu-Nimer mentioned that the study of Islam and peacebuilding must be developed by more researchers.

 Researchers in the field of Islamic studies in general and regarding nonviolence in Islam in particular use many sources: Quran, Hadith, Kalam, Islamic philosophy, mysticism and jurisprudence, historical sources, biographical sources, literary sources, historical documents, periodicals, Arabic manuscripts, digitized Arabic manuscripts, open access Islamic manuscripts collections, digital libraries and archives.